 The company is evaluating two additional areas of major unmet clinical needs for future development or partnering.

 Cardiovascular Disease: Cardiovascular disease is the single largest killer of Americans, claiming the lives of over one million annually (American Heart Association).
-Preclinical studies have shown that TP508 reduces restenosis, protects heart muscle from effects of acute myocardial infarction, and helps to restore vascular perfusion and function to the left ventricle of hearts with chronic myocardial ischemia.
+Preclinical studies have shown that TP508 reduces restenosis, protects heart muscle from effects of acute myocardial infarction (MI), and helps to restore vascular perfusion and function to the left ventricle of hearts with chronic myocardial ischemia.

 Tissue Repair and Regenerative Medicine: In spite of medical advances, there are no successful treatments for many types of injury and diseases especially in aging populations.
 Use of stem cell therapies are being used to address these clincal problems.
 Clinical trials and pre-clinical studies have shown potential efficacy of TP508 in treating diabetic foot ulcers, distal radius fractures, and neural regeneration.
 These effects are mediated by restoring function to vascular endothelial cells and by activating endogenous progenitor cells located within tissues.
 Thus, TP508 provides a natural alternative to stem cell therapy.